 As a continuation of the material presented in Mil S 424, students examine carefully the leadership environment of an Army officer.
 Conferences and seminars are used to examine the techniques of effective military leadership, the sociological and psychological environment, the nature of military law, and above all, the professional ethics, responsibilities, and obligations of an Army officer.

-Practical Leadership Training

-All Army Officer-Education Students

-All Advanced Phase AROTC students and Basic Phase students belong to a cadet organization for the purpose of participation in practical leadership experiences.
-The cadet organization meets formally for 11/2 hours each week as part of the leadership laboratory program.

-The rationale for the form and content of the program is the fact that continued exposure to leadership situations that are both mentally and physically challenging will develop poise and self-confidence.
-The practical result for the individual participant is the ability to apply intelligently and creatively the decision-making process to a variety of complex situations while simultaneously supervising the performance of others.
+Practical Leadership Training All Army Officer-Education Students All Advanced Phase AROTC students and Basic Phase students belong to a cadet organization for the purpose of participation in practical leadership experiences.
+The cadet organization meets formally for 11⁄2 hours each week as part of the leadership laboratory program.
+The rationale for the form and content of the program is that continued exposure to leadership situations that are both mentally and physically challenging will develop poise and self-confidence.
+The practical result for the individual participant is the ability to apply the decision-making process intelligently and creatively to a variety of complex situations while simultaneously supervising the performance of others.
 Training of this nature enables students to learn how to communicate effectively with peers, subordinates, and superiors.
 Most importantly, the program helps instill in each participant a heightened awareness of the roles that character traits such as integrity, cooperation, devotion to duty, and professionalism play in the smooth operation of any organization.
 In the leadership laboratory all of these objectives are accomplished by emphasizing practical exercises and firsthand experience.
-Types of practical laboratory activities include an introduction to rifle marksmanship, mountaineering, physical training, land navigation and orienteering, signal communications, tactics, and orientation and training exercises at military installations.
+Types of practical laboratory activities include an introduction to rifle marksmanship, mountaineering, physical training, land navigation, and orienteering, signal communications, tactics, and orientation and training exercises at military installations.
 As with many laboratory periods, no credit is given, and participation is required for successful completion of the AROTC program.
-Students register as follows:

-Mil S I Leadership Laboratory I

-Fall Spring Mil S 141 Mil S 142

-Mil S 1 cadets select either rifle marksmanship, orienteering, or rappelling.
-These interesting and challenging activities do not provide academic credit but may be used for physical education credit if adequate hours have been accrued.

-Mil S II Leadership Laboratory II

-Fall Not offered

-Spring Mil S 242

-Cadets meet for two hours each week as members of the cadet organization to participate in practical leadership exercises.
-Types of practical activities include familiarization in rifle marksmanship, orienteering, drill and ceremonies, signal communications, physical fitness training, and tactics

-Mil S III Leadership Laboratory III

-Fall Mil S 341
+Students register as follows: Mil S I Leadership Laboratory I Fall Spring Mil S 142 Mil S 141 Mil S I cadets select either rappelling-drill and physical training, or ranger training.
+In the spring, class choices are winter survival-land navigation or ranger training.
+These interesting and challenging activities do not provide academic credit but may be used for physical education credit if adequate hours have been accrued Mil S II Leadership Laboratory II Fall Spring Not offered Mil S 242 Cadets meet for two hours each week as members of the cadet organization to participate in practical leadership exercises.
+Types of practical activities include familiarization in rifle marksmanship. orienteering, drill and ceremonies, signal communications, physical fitness training, and tactics and field exercises.
+Mil S III Leadership Laboratory III Fall Spring Mil S 341 Mil S 342 Cadets meet for 11/2 hours a week to prepare for a sixweek summer camp that follows the junior year.

-and field exercises.

-Spring Mil S 342

-Cadets meet for 11/2 hours a week to prepare for a six-week summer camp that follows the junior year.
 Emphasis is on the development of individual skills in leadership techniques and practical skills.
 Cadets rotate among leadership positions to develop an ability to apply decision-making processes to a myriad of situations.
 They also acquire technical expertise and proficiency in signal communications, physical fitness, drill and ceremonies, rappelling, orienteering, tactics, water survival, and other military skills.

-Mil S IV Leadership Laboratory IV

-Fall Spring Mil S 441 Mil S 442

-Senior cadets plan and operate the leadership laboratory programs for Mil S I-III cadets.
+Mil S IV Leadership Laboratory IV Fall Spring Mil S 441 Mil S 442 Senior cadets plan and operate the leadership laboratory programs for Mil S I-III cadets.
 The development of planning and supervisory skills is emphasized.
 Cadets have an opportunity to practice leadership skills developed during previous ROTC training and summer camp experiences.